Imprinman History, Family Crest & Coats of Arms

 Early Origins of the Imprinman family

 The surname Imprinman was first found in Norfolk where they were conjecturally descended from Roger Bigod, one of the most distinguished of all Norman nobles, who was granted the lands by King William, Duke of Normandy after the Norman Conquest in 1066 A.D, and was a junior branch of the Bigots.
 The village of Erpingham or anciently Herpincham consisted largely of a church and cottages, and was recorded in the Domesday Book in 1086.
 "The church, which is in the decorated and later English styles, with a lofty embattled tower, was repaired in 1841; in the south aisle is a brass effigy of a knight in armour, to the memory of Sir John de Erpingham, a great contributor towards the erection of the church."

 Early History of the Imprinman family

 This web page shows only a small excerpt of our Imprinman research.
-Another 173 words (12 lines of text) are included under the topic Early Imprinman History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Imprinman History in all our PDF Extended History products and printed products wherever possible.

 Imprinman Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Erpingham, Erpincham, Herpingham, Herpincham, Empringham and many more.

 Early Notables of the Imprinman family (pre 1700)

 More information is included under the topic Early Imprinman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Imprinman family